 Q: Which MLILY mattress felt coolest at the surface?

-A: WellFlex ICE 1.0 had the most immediate cool-to-the-touch sensation and stayed cooler overnight.
+A: WellFlex ICE 1.0 had the strongest initial cool-to-the-touch sensation and produced the least heat buildup in our overnight test.

 Q: Which model is best for side sleepers with shoulder sensitivity?

-A: ChiroPro 3.0 delivered the most consistent shoulder and outer-hip relief in our testing.
+A: The plush ChiroPro 3.0 provided the most consistent cushioning at the shoulder and outer hip in our testing.

 Q: Which one isolates partner movement the most?

-A: The all-foam models, especially WellFlex ICE 1.0 and Dream, kept motion transfer lowest.
+A: WellFlex ICE 1.0 and Dream, the two all-foam models, produced the lowest motion transfer scores.

 Q: Which one is easiest to move on?